-Chapter 3: Curriculum Suggestions
+Curriculum Suggestions

 There are many places to find curricula to teach the Holocaust.
 Some present our ancestors' narrative, some present the perpetrators'.
 Here are some suggestions and links to curricula that present our ancestors' narrative.
 All of these, and more, can be found at our website, www.TeachTheShoah.org.
-Most of the books and units discussed here can be purchased online from Yad Vashem.10 These are, of course, only suggestions - there are many more options out there.11 third birthday.
-He wanted to teach his son about all the things in a normal world, such as trees, parks, birds, and flowers - for the day in the future when he hoped Tommy would face a better life.
+Most of the books and units discussed here can be purchased online from Yad Vashem.10 These are, of course, only suggestions - there are many more options available.11